 Diabetes is a serious health condition that can affect not only humans but also cats.
 Recognizing the warning signs of diabetes in cats is of utmost importance in order to provide timely treatment and management for this disease.
 This article discusses eight instantly recognizable warning signs that cat owners should be aware of.

 The first warning sign is an increased appetite in cats.
 If your cat is constantly hungry and seems to be eating more than usual, it could be a sign of diabetes.
-This is due to the body's inability to convert glucose into energy.

 The second sign is excessive thirst and frequent urination.
 Cats with diabetes tend to drink more water than usual and may have accidents outside of the litter box due to increased urine production.